samanthawind/ugandahandpumps2022/README.md

 # Supporting Information: Inter- and Intra-Rater Reliability of Handpump Functionality Tests
-This readme file was generated on 2022-07-05 by Samantha Wind
+This readme file was generated in 2022-07 by Samantha Wind

 ## GENERAL INFORMATION